TongWu/IT5001-SoftwareDevFundamental/Notes/IT5001 - Software Development Fundamentals.md

 # IT5001 - Software Development Fundamentals

-> This is the self-written note for IT5001, revision and orgnization use only

 ## 0. Introductions

+### 0.0 Disclaimer and illustrations

+- This is the self-written note for National University of Singapore, School of Computing, Course IT5001: Software Development Fundamentals.
+The materials and referrals used in this note are for revision and organization use only

+- > The content and knowledge in this block means which is not in the slides of this course.
+The understanding for it is optional and not pre-qualified.

+- The most of the content used in this material are referred from the National University of Singapore.
+Few of contents in the block as mentioned before, are referred from the University of Manchester, Columbia University, website or self-organized.
+Do not share the

 ### 0.1 Software Development